 When we brought our first goat home, we were all a little worried about the flavor of the milk, but we’ve been happy to report that it’s taste is outstanding and definitely the best of the best.

 This little breed is also perfect for backyard goat owners, who might be concerned about limits in space.
 Some people have even been able to register these little goats as pets so they can avoid city or HOA laws.

 How much milk does a Nigerian Dwarf Goat Produce?

 A goat’s milk supply will fluctuate throughout the year, depending on how long it’s been since she’s had her baby goats.
-At a Nigerian Dwarf goat’s peak (1 week after she delivers her babies) she can produce up to a half gallon a day.
+At a Nigerian Dwarf goat’s peak (a few weeks after she delivers her babies) she can produce up to a half gallon a day.
 During the year following the birth of her babies, her milk will slowly decrease and hover around a quart a day for most of the year until it’s time to dry her up and breed her again.
 We use these little stainless steel pails to milk our Nigerian Dwarf goats.